nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > once  tasted — ” but     checked herself hastily , and said “ No      , never ” ) “ — so        you can
 # NSg/C V/J    . .
 NSg/C/P V/J     I       R       .
 V/C V/J  .
 NPrSg/P .
 V     . . . .
 NSg/I/J/C IPl NPrSg/VX
 > have   no      idea what  a   delightful thing a   Lobster Quadrille is ! ”
-# NSg/VX NPrSg/P NSg  NSg/I D/P J          NSg/V D/P NSg/J   NSg/V/J   VL . .
+# NSg/VX NPrSg/P NSg  NSg/I D/P J          NSg/V D/P J       NSg/V/J   VL . .
 >
 #
 > “ No      , indeed , ” said Alice . “ What  sort  of a   dance is it        ? ”